k493r0/EqManage/README.md

 # EqManage

-Equipment Management System Built with PHP.
+Equipment Management System Built with PHP

+**Never use this in production it's very insecure**

 **Reinstall all libraries in /Vendor as some files are altered accidentally when removing credentials**

-## Features:
+## Features (PHP/SQL Techniques):
 ### Signup/Login/Authentication
-- Secure authentication - using prepared statement, password_verify/hash, real_escape_string
+- ~~Secure~~ authentication - using prepared statement, password_verify/hash, real_escape_string
-- User session and redirection - using PHP SESSION, header
+- User session and redirection - using PHP SESSION, header (Not secure at all)
 ### Cart & Checkout Request
 - Live update cart - using Ajax, jQuery .html, calling function onchange/click + .value
 - Storing data - using nested IF statement, POST, SESSION, loops, 2d/3d array, array_push, PHP unset